-For the full text of the Bill as passed, please click here.
 If you have any questions, please reach out to your designated MagMutual Patient Safety Consultant or call (800) 282-4882.

 The information provided in this resource does not constitute legal, medical or any other professional advice, nor does it establish a standard of care.
 This resource has been created as an aid to you in your practice.
 The ultimate decision on how to use the information provided rests solely with you, the PolicyOwner.